gruns/undent/README.md

    return email
 ```

-Above, `undent()` dedents, formats, and returns a nice, human-readable
+Above, `undent()` dedents, formats, and wraps the multiline string into
-multiline string, regardless of how the multiline string in the Python
-source is indented, formatted, or broken across lines.
-(Like to adhere
-to PEP 8.)
+a beautiful, human-readable string.

 ```
 Hi Billy!